 1. Individuals must be able to eat independently.

-2. Individuals must be between the ages of 18 and 38.
+2. Individuals must be between the ages of 18+

-If you are interested in the program please contact Maggie Goode, Recreation Coordinator at 630-576-4036 OR email@example.com.
+If you are interested in the program please contact Maggie Goode, Superintendent of Recreation at 630-576-4036 OR email@example.com.